Important news every woman should see regarding mammograms (2012): Benefits & harms from screening

 It is imperative that these toxins be continually removed through the body’s veins and lymphatic vessels.
 When these toxins are unable to exit the body properly, the possibility of cancer increases.

-A recent study* of 4,700 women found that women who wore brassieres (especially under wire) had an increased chance of acquiring breast cancer.
+A study* of 4,700 women found that women who wore brassieres (especially under wire) had an increased chance of acquiring breast cancer.
 It is very possible that the constant pressure that the bra puts on the breast is limiting the flow of toxins that need to be released, resulting in the increased cancer rate.

 Any more than a gentle amount of pressure can flatten the lymphatic vessel and stop the toxic flow from the breast.